 In this podcast there’s talk of Mark Zuckerberg, crime, science, journalism, bruising, the Sydney Push, and more.

 If you enjoyed this podcast, please throw a few coins into the tip jar.

-Thanks this episode to Paul David and twiddlekins for their generous one-off contributions.
+Thanks this episode to Paul Davis and twiddlekins for their generous one-off contributions.